jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 0xffffffff (-1) and the Stylus/Mouse data are assigned a dynamic positive serial \#.
 These tablets could theoretically allow multiple tools to be in proximity at the same time but because of Linux Input layer limitations this is not allowed.
-On possible future solution is to switch to Linux Multi-Touch Input events to avoid event filtering.
+One possible future solution is to switch to Linux Multi-Touch Input events to avoid event filtering.

-Its important to note that buttons located on the tablet pad are treated as a tool and send BTN\_TOOL\_FINGER while generic tablets just send those button events as needed. xf86-input-wacom currently has issues with generic tablets approach but will hopefully be resolved soon.
+Its important to note that buttons located on the tablet pad are treated as a tool and send an BTN\_TOOL\_FINGER event while generic tablets just send those button events as needed. xf86-input-wacom currently has issues with generic tablet's approach but this will hopefully be resolved soon.

 The following shows events returned from a hypothetical wacom tablet and indentation shows implied hierarchy of events.
-When a BTN\_TOOL\_\* goes out of proximity, a well behaved wacom kernel driver will also reset all items under its hierarchy to a known fixed value (zero) but this can not be relied upon.
+When a BTN\_TOOL\_\* goes out of proximity, a well behaved wacom kernel driver will also reset all items under its hierarchy to a known fixed value (zero).
 Also of note, the value of MSC\_SERIAL is never reset to a neutral values, such as zero, even though its listed under the hierarchy.
-Any time data for new tool is sent, the MSC\_SERIAL will always be sent within that same EV\_SYNC window.
-This is important to know for the case when two tools can be in proximity at the same time;
-such as the pen tool and "finger" tool (buttons on tablet pad).
+Any time data for new tool is sent, the new MSC\_SERIAL will always be sent within that same EV\_SYNC window.
+This is important to know for the case when two tools can be in proximity at the same time; such as the pen tool and "finger" tool (buttons on tablet pad).

 -   BTN\_TOOL\_PEN
     -   MSC\_SERIAL (fixed to 1 to represent group 1)